-Receipt of Grades
+Receipt of Grades:

 After you receive a grade on CourseLink, please review your feedback.
-Any inquiry or dispute must be made within two weeks from the date posted.
-Thereafter, changes to the grade will not be considered.
+Any inquiry or dispute over the grade must be made within two weeks from the date they are posted.
+If you fail to protest any grade during this time limit, changes to the grade will not be considered.

-Turnitin Software
+Turnitin Software:

-Turnitin is integrated with the CourseLink Dropbox tool, to detect possible plagiarism, unauthorized collaboration or copying as part of the ongoing efforts to maintain academic integrity at the University of Guelph.
+In this course, your instructor will be using Turnitin, integrated with the CourseLink Dropbox tool, to detect possible plagiarism, unauthorized collaboration or copying as part of the ongoing efforts to maintain academic integrity at the University of Guelph.

 All submitted assignments will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
 Use of the Turnitin.com service is subject to the Usage Policy posted on the Turnitin.com site.

-A major benefit of using Turnitin is that you will be able to educate and empower yourselves in preventing academic misconduct.
-You can screen your own assignments through Turnitin as many times as you wish before the due date.
-You will be able to see reports that show you exactly where you have properly and improperly referenced the outside sources and materials in your assignment.
+A major benefit of using Turnitin is that students will be able to educate and empower themselves in preventing academic misconduct.
+In this course, you may screen your own assignments through Turnitin as many times as you wish before the due date.
+You will be able to see and print reports that show you exactly where you have properly and improperly referenced the outside sources and materials in your assignment.